sarrietav-dev/braindump/content/source material/books/Disciplines of a Godly man.md

 By meditating on his attributes: Self existence, eternity, infinitude, omnipresence, grace, holiness, etc.

 Contemplate his glory on scripture: the transfiguration, the incarnation, crucifixion, resurrection, the Hebrews crossing the Red Sea or the great revival of Jonah after leaving the big fish.

 Immerse into the stories, see them in the perspective of the characters, and be in awe of the saving grace and justice of the Lord.

+### Worship

+That is: thanksgiving and praise in word and song.

+We can sing, pray or read God's Word back to Him.

+We can use Psalms, New Testament hymns, modern music or songs!

+### Submission

+All adoration leads to submission: to present our bodies to Christ.
+To yield every part of ourselves.
+- Our personality.
+- Our ambitions.
+- Our relationships.
+- Every hope.

+The author states that personal devotion cannot be reduced to these principles in order.
+Sometimes we might only meditate and contemplate, other times we might worship and make petitions.

+But none of this will happen without discipline!